MikeyBurkman/eggnog/README.md

 ### What does eggnog do?
   - Files are globally identifiable by their directory structure relative to the root.
 An ID might be 'utils.logger'.
   - Files list their dependency information at the top of every file.
-A dependency might be 'utils.logger'
+Another file in another part of the code might import 'utils.logger'
   - Most files only need to follow a convention to work with eggnog, and do not require any extra dependencies of their own
   - eggnog detects circular dependencies immediately
   - eggnog allows you to print dependency graphs to the console